Spring Semester 2017

 - You have been admitted or readmitted for the Spring Semester 2017.

 Students who have academic or financial registration holds (service indicators) are ineligible for registration.

 Undergraduate Students: Any undergraduate student denied admission as a degree-seeking student is not eligible to apply for admission as a visiting student.
 Visiting students (students-at-large) must apply/re-apply for admission each term.
 They are ineligible to receive federal financial aid.

 An undergraduate student's admission category (i.e., degree seeking versus student-at-large) cannot be changed after the last day to add (census date) for that semester.

 If you do not meet any of the above conditions, do the following:

 Undergraduate Students: Apply for admission or readmission online through the Office of Admissions.
 The application deadline for admission or readmission for the Spring Semester 2017 is December 1, 2016.

 Graduate Students: Students who hold an undergraduate and/or graduate degree(s) must have a current graduate admission status to enroll for course work.
 Admission can be requested via the Graduate Studies website.

 Registration Holds/Service Indicators

 Registration holds may be placed in response to debts incurred to any University department.
-The University agency/department placing the hold will issue a "Release Form" when the debts are paid.
+The University agency/department placing the hold will release the hold when the debts are paid.